You’d like to have someone help you write your book, but you’re not sure what it will cost to hire a ghostwriter.

 So what does it cost to hire a ghostwriter?
 And is it worth the cost?

-You can learn more about ghostwriters and ghostwriting in general on our “Professional Ghostwriter” page.
+You can learn more about ghostwriters and ghostwriting in general on our “Finding & Working With a Ghostwriter” page.